 • Secondary – where vaginal penetration was possible but is no longer possible for different reasons.

-The main sign of vaginismus is the involuntary tightening of your vaginal muscles (part of your pelvic floor muscles).
+The main symptom of vaginismus is the involuntary tightening of your pelvic floor muscles in the lower part of your vagina.
 This can cause symptoms of pain and discomfort with any attempted vaginal penetration.

 Vaginismus can occur for many reasons.
 It may be associated with physical factors, such as:

 Psychological factors may play a role.
-For example, fear due to trauma during childbirth or surgery, or negative messages about sex.
+For example, fear due to trauma during childbirth or surgery, or negative ideas about sex.

 Fear may also be due to previous experience of: